 “If you believe that training is expensive, it is because you do not know what ignorance costs.”

-The issue is that training is viewed as a cost and not as an investment.
-In fact, learning and upgrading the skills of the employees make business sense.
-The interesting part is that it is a continuous process starting from the very first day.
-The actual issue in this rapidly growing economy should be the various ways in which companies provide training to their employees and whether they are effective enough to impact employee growth and thus meet the business objectives.
+While training is seen as an expense and not an investment, learning and upgrading employees’ skills makes business sense.
+It is a continuous process starting from day one.
+The real issue in this rapidly growing economy should be how companies provide training to their employees and whether they are significant enough to impact employee growth and meet the business objectives.

-The term ‘training program’ is often welcomed with a resonating sigh when discussed in the meeting room.
-The goal of these training courses—and most of such programs, for that matter—is to enhance execution and results.
-However, the way training is provided varies among organizations with differences in targets, products, and employees.
-68% of workers claim that training and development are the most important company policies.
+The term ‘training program’ is often welcomed in the board rooms.
+The goal of these training courses—and most such programs—is to enhance execution and results.
+However, the way training is provided varies among organizations with differences in targets, products and employees.
+68% of workers claim that training and development are the most crucial company policies.

 The above ways of identification are not all in sync with business objectives.
-It is a waste of time and resources, for you do not clearly know if the audience in attendance is the same as the targeted one.
-Also, you are unaware of the suitable content which is to be trained.
-Also, these ways cannot assure if the program is useful enough to engage employees.
-A better training effectiveness strategy best measures the RoI of huge investments being made by the company.
+It is squandering time and resources, for you do not know if the audience in attendance is the same as the targeted one.
+Also, you are unaware of suitable content.
+Also, these ways cannot ensure whether the program is useful enough to engage employees.
+A better training effectiveness strategy measures the RoI of the company’s investment.

 Did You Know?

-The total loss to a business from ineffective training is nearly $13.5M per year, per 1000 employees.
+The total loss to a business from inadequate training is nearly US$13.5M per year, per 1000 employees.

-“Perfection is impossible, just strive to do the best.”
-Either you train your employees with the most effective training programs or just go with the flow.
-There is no point investing in something that cannot guarantee success.
+Either you train your employees with the most effective training programs or go with the flow.
+There is no point in investing in something that cannot guarantee success.

-Be it a well-established company or a brand-new start-up, none can afford to overlook training employees, for it will enable an organization grow and remain competitive.
-However, there is no ‘one-size-fits-all’ training program.
-Based on the company’s objectives, aligned competencies, and several other factors, there are certain parameters on which initial decision can be drawn out.
+Whether it’s a big corporation or a budding startup, none can ignore employees’ training and development needs.
+However, there is no ‘one-size-fits-all’ approach to choose a training program.
+Depending on the business objectives, aligned competencies, and numerous other factors, there are specific parameters on which training needs effectiveness can be identified.

-Let us consider an example of a product-based Company ABC which comes up with an amazing product and teams representing them.
-Unfortunately, they are unable to achieve to their fullest.
-However, the committee found out that their sales team aren’t working as expected, for requires their workforce to undergo training.
-Not all employees need the same kind of training.
-An assessment based upon the competencies aligned with the organization could suffice the need of managers and give them an idea of:
+Unlike traditional training methods, the structuring of a training program should begin from the first step, i.e., identifying the 3Ws: Why train, Who to train, and What to train for.
+Let us consider a product-based company, ABC, that creates a fantastic product and teams representing it.
+Unfortunately, they are unable to achieve to the fullest.
+However, the committee found out that its sales team wasn’t working as expected, requiring its workforce to undergo training.
+Not all employees needed the same training.
+Therefore, an assessment based on the competencies aligned with the organization could suffice the need of managers and give them an idea of:

 Everyone is not perfect.
 Most employees have some weak points or dark areas in their work skills, for which they need to be trained.
-The assessments could tell clearly the need for training, for they reflect deficiencies and competencies which need to be worked upon.
+The assessments could inform about the need for training, for they reflect deficiencies and competencies which need to be worked upon.

 Not all employees need to be trained.
 Neither do all employees need the same level of training.
 The assessments generate a full-fledged report of employees who need training.